codatio/codat-docs/docs/lending/features/accounts-receivable-overview.md

 Common uses of our accounts receivable feature include:

-- **Digital data collection:** get a ongoing feed of customer invoices.
+- **Digital data collection:** get an ongoing feed of customer invoices.

 - **Debtor risk analysis:** gain insights into a debtor's history, including customer details and comprehensive relationship history spanning invoices, payments, and credit notes.